daveprowse/tac-live/lab-10/10-instructions.md

 That should create the digraph file.
 Take a look at it.

 - Next, view the digraph info as a visual graph in a browser.
 There are several options for this.
 For example:
-  - Copy and paste the data to http://webgraphviz.com
+  - Copy and paste the data to a digraph visualizer website (such as http://webgraphviz.com)
   - Run it manually by installing graphviz, utilizing the dot command, and opening it in your favorite browser:

     `sudo apt install graphviz`  (most likely already installed)